royratcliffe/UICukes101/README.md

 			- `env.rb`: describes [things about the Cucumber execution environment](https://raw.github.com/OCCukes/OCCukes/master/features/support/env.rb)
 		* `step_definitions`: defines steps for Ruby projects
 			- `localhost.wire`: no Ruby steps here, redirect to Objective-C using the Cucumber wire protocol

+This is how your Cucumber-based iOS app project folder will accommodate Cucumber features.
+It contains only a tiny amount of Ruby for integrating Cucumber and Xcode.